-THE APPROACH TO LEGACY The 7-Step Model is the backbone of Copenhagen Legacy Lab's work and a structure upon which legacy projects can be based.
-The model builds on the intervention logic framework developed by the European Commission that connects impacts for participants to long-term impacts for society.
-Every legacy project is unique and will be customised with relevant decision-makers behind the congress to find the best way forward.
-The approach to legacy values co-creation and democratic virtues, while it takes inspiration from 'Design Thinking' as a problem-solving technique.
+THE APPROACH TO LEGACY The 7-step model is the backbone of Copenhagen Legacy Lab's work and a structure which legacy projects can be based upon.
+The 7 step-model is based on the thoughts of the 'Theory of Change'.
+Further, it is inspired by the European Commission's proposed approach to 'Impact Social Measurement'.
+Since all congresses and events are unique, we suggest that all legacy projects are customised together with relevant decision-makers to find a common way forward.
+The approach to legacy values co-creation and inclusiveness, while it takes inspiration from 'Design Thinking' as a problem-solving technique.
 In practice, this means both divergent phases (open thinking) and convergent phases (focused thinking) throughout the process.
-When identifying and selecting the most relevant congresses, Copenhagen Legacy Lab and Copenhagen Convention Bureau consider both Copenhagen's and Denmark's priorities and strongholds and are inspired by: - The UN Sustainable Development Goals (SDGs) - Six main drivers of economic and societal transformation A purposeful identification of congresses should ensure that legacy projects are built on platforms with the potential to create a positive and lasting impact on society.
+When identifying and selecting the most relevant congresses, Copenhagen Legacy Lab and Copenhagen Convention bureau consider both Copenhagen's and Denmark's priorities and strongholds supported by: • The UN Sustainable Development Goals (SDGs) • Six main drivers of economic and societal transformation A purposeful identification of congresses and events should ensure that legacy projects are built on platforms with the potential to create a positive and lasting impact on society.

+STEP 4 Outputs

+To which extent did the activities remove critical barriers for the target group?

 STEP 6

+STEP 3

 Impact

 How did improved performance of the target group impact society?